 How a narcissist negatively takes over your life.

 Be it the malignant, classic, covert, overt, somatic, cereal, vulnerable.
 Narcissist abuse is a hiddious form of mental abuse, often hidden, through many manipulative tactics, so people don’t even know what’s happening to them.
 With some, there is not only psychological violence but also physical abuse.
 Without us even knowing it, we become trapped living spiritual warfare.
 Death by psychological abuse.
-Any scars we carry they will rip wide open, any goals or dreams we have they will crush.
-They often begin as your hero, and your dreams coming true, to end up becoming your biggest enemy and worst nightmare.
+Any scars we carry a narcissist will rip wide open.
+Any goals or dreams we have they will crush.
+They often begin as your hero and your dreams coming true, to end up becoming your biggest enemy and worst nightmare.